 Undergraduates: this event is designed so you can practice your presentation skills in an informal and supportive environment on the UTM campus!

 - Solo or group presentations are welcome

-	- Oral presentations should be approximately 5 minutes
+- Oral presentations should be approximately five minutes long

 - If you prefer to present a poster you can apply for funding to cover the cost of printing (see Research Posters section below)